KyoriPowered/adventure-docs/source/platform/bungeecord.rst

 You should first obtain an ``BungeeAudiences`` object by using ``BungeeAudiences.create(plugin)``.
 This object is thread-safe and can be reused from different threads if needed.

+Note that not all functionality is available on the proxy.
+Sending chat messages, action bar messages, titles and boss bars are supported, but all other requests will fail silently.

 Component serializers
 ---------------------